Mark H. Hayden Mark-et al. Logo

 Editorial comment: If for any reason you are not satisfied, I hope you will let me know what happened and how you would like it fixed.

-Changes can always be made the way you like, but I will always do what I can to optimize your PC and its performance.
+Changes can always be made to the machine so it is the way you like it, and I will always do what I can to optimize your PC for its performance.

 Back to top